 With all these considerations, it is only natural that I would recommend you to become a panelist of this reputable company.

-This site is ever so dependable as far as I’m concerned!
+This survey site is ever so dependable as far as I’m concerned!

-The website is operated out of Ipsos Insight, which in turn forms part of the umbrella group of Ipsos.
+The survey site is operated out of Ipsos Insight, which in turn forms part of the umbrella group of Ipsos.